Hawaii vs. New Mexico State NCAA Football Odds, Plays and Insights | September 25, 2021

-The New Mexico State Aggies (1-3) will attempt to defy oddsmakers when they square off against the Hawaii Rainbow Warriors (1-3) on Saturday, September 25, 2021 as a massive 17-point underdog.
-The over/under is 58.5 for this matchup.
+The New Mexico State Aggies (1-3) will attempt to defy oddsmakers when they hit the field against the Hawaii Rainbow Warriors (1-3) on Saturday, September 25, 2021 as a heavy 17-point underdog.
+The over/under for the game is set at 61.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.